 Air Medal with four oak leaf clusters

-Aerial Achievement Medal with three oak leaf clusters
+Aerial Achievement Medal with three oak leaf cluster

 EFFECTIVE DATES OF PROMOTION